ruslo/0/docs/git.rst

 Keep each commit as trivial as possible
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Keep your commits as trivial as possible, do not mix nonrelated changes in one commit.
+Keep your commits as trivial as possible, do not mix non-related changes in one commit.
 For example:

 * Do not mix renaming of variable with changes in logic - make two commits: